-SI 4 Long term preservation of knowledge
+Long term preservation of knowledge

 The Long Now foundation is creating a library readable for 10,000 years.
-Rosetta is a physical archive-a 3.5-inch disc made of nickel, with 13,000 pages micro etched onto its surface.
+Rosetta is a physical archive-a 3.5-inch disc made of nickel, with 13,000 pages micro etched onto ist surface.
 The disc does not depend on hardware or software to be read, only magnification, thus obviating the need to keep up with rapidly changing technology or the looming "digital dark age."

-Source: American Libraries Magazine
+Source: American Libraries Magazine Impact Level: Future of Civilisation

-SI 5 Long-term timekeeping
+Long-term timekeeping

 The Long Now initiative is establishing a clock that would still be readable for 10,000 years.
+The clock is an icon for long-term thinking, envisioned as a way to get people to think in very long terms about the consequences of their choices.

-Source: American Libraries Magazine
+Source: American Libraries Magazine Impact Level: Fundamental

-SI 6 Bee highway
+Bee highway